pingevt/drupal-airtable/drupal-airtable.md

 # How to Sync?
 ## Deep Dive: Code

-- Loop through current bundles and update if neccissary
+- Loop through current bundles and update if necessary
 - Save Paragraphs for new revision ID
 - Add to the end of the field any new bundles
 - This Achieves: